-In Scotland we are committed and keen to encourage LTFT training in the Scottish Foundation School and adhere to the relevant regulations as set out in the Foundation reference guide.
+In Scotland we are committed and keen to encourage Less-Than-Full-Time (LTFT) training in the Scottish Foundation School and adhere to the relevant regulations as set out in the Foundation reference guide.

-The operational arrangements to allow Less Than Full Time training in Foundation are potentially complex and this document outlines these.
+The operational arrangements to allow LTFT training in Foundation are potentially complex and this document outlines these.
 There is no guarantee that a doctor can be placed in any specific programme.
 All placements are the result of discussion with all parties.

-All Applications for LTFT training should be directed to the Associate Postgraduate Dean with responsibility for LTFT training (APD - LTFT) in the first instance whose responsibility will be to confirm eligibility.
-This information will then be passed to the Foundation Lead (usually Associate Postgraduate dean - Foundation) who will meet with the trainee to discuss what options are available including location of programmes and availability of slot shares.
-This will include close liaison with the relevant Local Education Provider (LEP)
+All Applications for LTFT training should be directed to the Associate Postgraduate Dean with responsibility for LTFT training (APGD - LTFT) in the first instance whose responsibility will be to confirm eligibility.
+This information will then be passed to the Foundation Lead (usually Associate Postgraduate Dean - Foundation) who will meet with the trainee to discuss what options are available including location of programmes and availability of slot shares.
+This will include close liaison with the relevant Local Education Provider (LEP).